-The recreation area also has Turkish bath, Jacuzzi and two bars.
-The complex also offers the services of solarium, fitness center, bistro, internet cafe.
+The recreation area also has a Turkish bath, Jacuzzi and two bars.
+The complex also offers a solarium, fitness center, bistro, internet cafe.
 Princess Olga Street, 114.
 Opening hours: 7:00-22:00 (slides from 10:00 am, Monday - 14:00).

-Synagogue “House of Aaron in Israel”.
-The synagogue is located near the railway station.
+The synagogue “The House of Aaron in Israel”.
+This synagogue is located near the railway station.
 The building was constructed in 1897.
-In 1923-1925 it was rebuilt to house a synagogue.
+In 1923-1925, it was rebuilt to house a synagogue.

 Hotel “Reikartz Medievale”.
 This hotel of “Reikartz Hotels and Resorts” is located near the heart of the historic Lviv - Rynok (Market) Square.

 23 rooms are made in the European style, Wi-Fi.
 It is not allowed to smoke in the hotel.
 Additional services: excursions, car rental, transfer.
 Drukarska Street, 9.
 Phone: +38 032 242 51 33.